-As a content writer, you have to get familiarized with how this system works so you will have a clue how to use the power of the internet to help one business succeed in their marketing strategy.
+As a content writer, you have to get familiarized with how this system works so you will have a clue how to use the power of the internet to help one business succeed in its marketing strategy.

 Sarah Aboulhosn published an article on Social Media Examiner about the steps needed in planning a successful AMA experience.
 She said it is important to get an expert or someone knowledgeable about a specific topic.

 It could be the upcoming services or an e-course launch.
 It doesn’t matter as long as the audience can get lean meat of the event.

 Also, she emphasized the role of paying attention to the metrics.
 So, here we go again with our Analytics and other data as I mentioned earlier in #1.

 How to do an Ask Me Anything event?

 - Plan the topic and the right guest.

 - Run a Facebook Live.

 - Run an Instagram Live or Instagram stories.